jeremykohn/TypeCheck.js/README.md

 However, unlike `typeof` in plain JavaScript:

 - TypeCheck does not consider `null` to be an 'object' or `NaN` (Not A Number) to be a 'number'.
-- Typecheck classifies 'function' as a subtype of 'object', although `typeof` considers it it a 'function' only.
+- Typecheck classifies 'function' as a subtype of 'object', although `typeof` considers it a 'function' only.
 - TypeCheck also classifies 'regexp' as a subtype of 'object', although some older browsers consider a regexp to be a 'function' instead.

 ### Usage